-Applying zero-rating through negative pricing discrimination does not affect the technical quality of the Internet, but rather entry to and use of it.
-In countries where affordable access is the main factor inhibiting Internet take-up and
+Applying zero-rating through negative pricing discrimination does not affect the technical quality of the Internet but rather entry to and use of it.
+In countries where affordable access is the main factor inhibiting Internet take-up and where even cost-based prices may be unaffordable to many, zero-rated services may provide access to the Internet that would not otherwise be acquired.

-6.4.
-Data Governance and Data Justice
+6.6.
+Data governance and data justice

-The governance of critical digital infrastructure now has to include data and privacy protection, cybersecurity, cybercrime and anti-surveillance measures, in order to create a trusted environment in which e-government, ecommerce, democratic engagement and personal communications can flourish.
-South Africa has made some progress towards safeguarding citizens in this regard, but for there to be data justice in the country, additional
+The governance of critical digital infrastructure now has to include data and privacy protection, cybersecurity, cybercrime and anti-surveillance measures, in order to create a trusted environment in which e-government, e-commerce, democratic engagement and personal communications can flourish.